Crio-Bytes/IBD-2022-Master-Repository/Creating_a_signup_route-login_route,and_how_passwords_are_stored_in_the_database_using_Hashing/README.md

 ## Q.What is MongoDB and why it is used?
     MongoDB is an open source NoSQL database management program.
 NoSQL is used as an alternative to traditional relational databases.
 NoSQL databases are quite useful for working with large sets of distributed data.
 MongoDB is a tool that can manage document-oriented information, store or retrieve information.

-  ## Activty 5: Creating a model and storing user data
+  ## Activity 5: Creating a model and storing user data
      step 1: Create  a folder "model" and inside it create file "auth.model.js" step 2: Type "npm install mongoose" library step 3: Create a schema and then model and export it.